 We walked up to our cottage and it was beyond darling.
-You enter via your little private deck area to a sliding glass door that is 3-paneled and completely opens up so you can see the greenery and hear the little trickly of the goldfish pond on the patio and have that perfect indoor outdoor feel.
+You enter via your little private deck area to a sliding glass door that is 3-paneled and completely opens up so you can see the greenery and hear the trickling water from the goldfish pond on the patio and have that perfect indoor outdoor feel.

-The next morning we walked outside and went to the property above us.
+The next morning we walked outside and went to the unit above us to say hi to the owners.
 It's a very cool split level house on a hill so our unit is on the street level, but so is the upstairs unit.
 It turns out the owners of our cottage lived in the house above us.
-So we went up to inrtoduce ourselves and they were about the cutest couple you'd ever want to meet.
+The owners were about the cutest couple you'd ever want to meet.

 We fell into a routine and it was pretty much the best time ever.
 We'd sleep in our lush king size bed until 9 or 10 and then someone would get up and open the curtains and the window so that the fresh air and sound of trickling water would wake us up.

 We'd snuggle for another good long while and then slip into our plush bathrobes to stumble into the kitchen where Kris would make lattes and I would put out scones with jam and clotted cream.